UbiquityRobotics/learn/doing_more/fiducials.md

 [Navigation and Localization Overview](../overview/overview.md).
 -->

-This document assumes that you are running the software on a Ubiquity Robotics robot base, using the supplied Raspberry Pi camera.
+This document discusses running our navigation software on a Ubiquity Robotics robot base, using the supported Raspberry Pi camera.
 It also assumes that you have a workstation with ROS installed, which is connected to a network in common with the robot.
 You will need a printer, too.

+This description assumes that all fiducials are on the ceiling.
+Actually, this is not required if our software is used in the arbitrary mode but we feel it is easier to visualize and learn about fiducial navigation using the ceiling mode.

 ## Basic Concept